FrancescaK/MongoDB_Community_Kit/mugs_dak.md

 ##Plan Your First Meeting

-Your first MUG Meeting is a great opportunity to meet enthusiastic members of the MongoDB community, and get a better idea of what they want out of the group.
-An introductory presentation on MongoDB would be a great fit for members new to MongoDB.
+Your first MUG Meeting is a great opportunity to meet enthusiastic members of the MongoDB community and get a better idea of what they want out of the group.
+You can typically find a coworking space or company happy to host a meetup.
+If a company is hosting, it's best to clarify that they should not be actively recruiting at your event (but can mention they are hiring).
+An introductory presentation on MongoDB is usually a great fit for members new to MongoDB.
 After the presentation, set aside some time to have an open discussion with the attendees to find out the following:
 * How many people are new to MongoDB?
 * What would they like to get out of the group?
 Networking, professional development, etc.
 * What are some presentations they would like to see?